Today, we try to keep our equilibrium. The

 they express if we go back and remind ourselves

-what they first meant.
+what they meant at first.
 When we do that, equilibrium

 loses some of its attractiveness.
 And instability